 Additionally, if a pre-existing condition made you more susceptible to injuries, you are still entitled to compensation, even if other people who did not have pre-existing conditions would not have been injured by the accident in the same way.

 When considering pre-existing injuries, you should consider the relevance of those injuries to the accident.
 There are many factors in this consideration, including whether the injuries you suffered are similar in nature or in the same area of the body.
 Additionally, the timing of the injuries may also be a factor, as well as the seriousness and cause of the prior injuries.
 Evidence such as medical records will play a critical role in the outcome of these cases.

 If you were injured in a car accident and had pre-existing injuries, you need the assistance of an experienced personal injury advocate who can help you with conducting an investigation, collecting evidence, negotiating fair settlements and, if necessary, moving forward to trial.
 The Staver Accident Injury Lawyers, P.C. has compassionate lawyers who can help you obtain the compensation you are entitled to for your injuries.
 Pre-existing medical conditions and injuries should not bar you from recovering compensation from your car accident.

 Our attorneys have decades of combined experience in personal injury law and will help you determine how to move forward with your claims.
+We serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call us today at (312) 236-2900 for a free, initial consultation.